 EME path loss

-The EME path loss relies on the Moon being an effective reflector.
+Achieving a useful EME path loss relies on the Moon being an effective reflector.
 The transmitted power incident on the Moon is initially captured and then re-radiated.
-The Moon’s ability to reflect energy in this way is defined by its relative cross section area or echo area.
+It’s known as the Huygens-Fresnel principle dating from 1818.
+The Moon’s ability to reflect energy in this way is defined by its relative cross sectional area or echo area.
+In the radar world, this is termed the radar cross section.

 The scenario is like that used in billboard reflectors or passive reflectors in microwave radio.
-Until recently, large reflectors were installed on hilltops to reflect the microwave signal down into the next valley, thus avoiding costly relay stations.
+Until recently, large reflectors were installed on hilltops to reflect the microwave signal down into the next valley.
+This avoided costly relay stations.

 In such a scenario, the path loss between transmitter and receiver comprises the loss in the first leg, the loss or gain of the reflection and the loss in the second or return leg.
 I’ve described the scenario at the apogee in the figure below and described it further in the following text.